View Irma Stickel's Obituary on mycentraljersey.com and share memories

 Irma M. Stickel

-Somerset - Irma M. Stickel passed away peacefully on April 18, 2020, of old age at the Parker Care Center on Landing Lane in New Brunswick.
+Irma M. Stickel passed away peacefully in her sleep on April 18, 2020, at the Parker Care Center on Landing Lane in New Brunswick.
 She was born in New Brunswick and spent most of her adult years in the Franklin Township section of Somerset.
 Irma was married to Arthur E., and together they had a son, Arthur J., both of whom are deceased.
 Throughout her life, she was a member of St. John the Baptist Roman Catholic Church in New Brunswick.

 Irma is survived by her daughter, Jane M. Stickel, son-in-law, James C. MacInnes (Sandy, Utah), and several nephews and a niece.